Hydrogen vehicle: Fuel cell cost

-Hydrogen fuel cells are relatively expensive to produce, as their designs require rare substances, such as platinum, as a catalyst, In 2014, former European Parliament President Pat Cox estimated that Toyota would initially lose about $100,000 on each Mirai sold.
+Hydrogen fuel cells are relatively expensive to produce, as their designs require rare substances, such as platinum, as a catalyst.
+In 2014, former European Parliament President Pat Cox estimated that Toyota would initially lose about $100,000 on each Mirai sold.
 In 2020, researchers at the University of Copenhagen's Department of Chemistry are developing a new type of catalyst that they hope will decrease the cost of fuel cells.
 This new catalyst uses far less platinum because the platinum nano-particles are not coated over carbon which, in conventional hydrogen fuel cells, keeps the nano-particles in place but also causes the catalyst to become unstable and denatures it slowly, requiring even more platinum.
 The new technology uses durable nanowires instead of the nano-particles.
 "The next step for the researchers is to scale up their results so that the technology can be implemented in hydrogen vehicles."

 Freezing conditions

 The problems in early fuel-cell designs at low temperatures concerning range and cold start capabilities have been addressed so that they "cannot be seen as show-stoppers anymore".
-Users in 2014 said that their fuel cell vehicles perform flawlessly in temperatures below zero, even with the heaters blasting, without significantly reducing range.
+Users in 2014 said that their fuel cell vehicles continue to operate in temperatures below zero without significantly reducing range.
 Studies using neutron radiography on unassisted cold-start indicate ice formation in the cathode, three stages in cold start and Nafion ionic conductivity.
 A parameter, defined as coulomb of charge, was also defined to measure cold start capability.